bdombro/wordpress-global-meta-box-order/Readme.md

 ## On Moving the WYSIWYG Editor

 The position of WordPress' WYSIWYG editor is fixed, and can't be changed out of the box (mostly because it lacks a box around it).
-There are reasons for this, but if you want to have a positionable editor anyway, you might want to have a look at our very own [_Movable Editor_](https://github.com/pontycode/wordpress-movable-editor) plugin.
+There are reasons for this, but if you want to have a positionable editor anyway, you might want to have a look at [_Movable Editor_](https://github.com/pontycode/wordpress-movable-editor) plugin.

 If, on the other hand, if you want to place one specific box _above_ the editor, you might want to check out [this answer](http://wordpress.stackexchange.com/a/88103) on _stackexchange_.

+## Support

+If you have any issues with this plugin feel free to reach out to the mainainer, bdombro@gmail.com.

 ## License